Overview

 The term 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.
 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
 However, their products may still contain ingredients such as essential oils that are considered a fragrance.

-Learn more about LimoneneCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about LimoneneCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.